Camp Cook Guide

 Food Storage and Keeping a Clean Camp

-A safe and responsibly run kitchen is imperative to keeping our trail crew healthy and minimizing our impact on the land.
-As Camp Cook you will work with the Crew Leader to ensure our crew is following food storage regulations and is keeping a clean camp.
-You can prepare yourself by reading up on the linked websits.
+A safe and responsibly run kitchen is imperative to keep our trail crew healthy and minimize our impact on the land.
+As Camp Cook, you will work with the Crew Leader to ensure our crew is following food storage regulations and keeping a clean camp.
+You can prepare yourself by reading the links.
 Here are some (but not all) important things to keep in mind when running a working kitchen in the backcountry:

-- You will start out with clean dishes, and it’s important to work to keep them clean throughout the week.
-You should use a three bin system for doing dishes.
+- You will start out with clean dishes, and it’s important to keep them clean throughout the week.
+You should use a three-bin system for doing dishes.

 Bin #1: warm soapy water